 Adequate on-site parking is provided and, due to the layout of the development, the parking is not visible from the adjacent properties.
 In addition, the applicant uses significant landscaping treatment to visually break up the rows of parking.
-The applicant is encouraged to consider the possibility of providing at least a portion of the required parking within enclosed structures to reduce the visual impact of the proposed grade level parking.
 As the driveway exceeds 90 metres in length, the applicant will be required to provide a turn-around for fire trucks to the satisfaction of Inspections Services.